arrectis/retrobator/README.md

 ![](smallCapsule.png)

-See the [wiki](https://github.com/arrectis/retrobator-home/wiki) for more information
+See [retrobator.com](https://www.retrobator.com/) for more information